Career Timeline of Cameron Norrie: Major Achievements and Milestones

 2013: Began Representing Great Britain

-June 2014: Ranking Improved to No. 637
+June 2014: Ranking improved to No. 637

-2014: Played Collegiate Tennis at TCU
+2014: Played Collegiate Tennis at Texas Christian University

 October 2015: Won USA Futures F29